 National Prevention Week

-National Prevention Week is an annual health observance dedicated to increasing public awareness of, and action around, mental health and/or substance use disorders.
+National Prevention Week is SAMHSA's annual health observance dedicated to increasing public awareness of, and action around, mental health and/or substance use disorders.

 - Monday, May 10: Preventing Prescription Drug and Opioid Misuse

 - Tuesday, May 11: Preventing Underage Drinking and Alcohol Misuse

 - Wednesday, May 12: Preventing Illicit Drug Use and Youth Marijuana Use

 - Thursday, May 13: Preventing Youth Tobacco Use (E-Cigarettes and Vaping)

 - Friday, May 14: Preventing Suicide